rameez-na/microsoft-authentication-library-for-js/README.md

 ### Samples

-The [`samples`](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples) folder contains sample applications for our libaries.
-A complete list of samples can be found [our our wiki](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/Samples).
+The [`samples`](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples) folder contains sample applications for our libraries.
+A complete list of samples can be found [our wiki](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/Samples).

 ## Package versioning

 All of our libraries follow [semantic versioning](https://semver.org).
-We recommend using the latest version of each libary to ensure you have the latest security patches and bug fixes.
+We recommend using the latest version of each library to ensure you have the latest security patches and bug fixes.

 ## Roadmap